 Confirmation of the Plan

 The last stage in the approval of the plan is the confirmation by the court.

 There may be competing plans submitted by the debtor, creditors or trustee.
 In order for a plan to be accepted or confirmed by the court, at least one class or unsecured claims must accept the plan.
+(The debtor can use certain strategies to increase their chances of confirmation).
 The court will consider whether or not the plan is feasible, was made in good faith and conforms to the requirements of the Bankruptcy Code before confirming it.

 Once a plan has been confirmed by the court, the confirmation can only be revoked upon showing that the confirmation was procured through fraud.

 A case for Chapter 11 Bankruptcy may be converted to a case for Chapter 7 Bankruptcy upon request of the debtor.
 The right however is not available under the following circumstances:

 - The debtor is not a debtor-in-possession